Shoichi Funaki: Kung Fu Naki (2008–2010)

 On October 10, 2008, Funaki revealed his full name to be "Kung Fu Naki" during a backstage segment with R-Truth.
 This was used as the basis for a gimmick change for Funaki; he then came to the ring dressed in a gi and tweaked his moveset to incorporate theatrical martial arts moves.
 His first match as Kung Fu Naki saw him scoring a pinfall win over Montel Vontavious Porter (MVP) and Shelton Benjamin in a tag team match with R-Truth.
 Kung Fu Naki then defeated MVP in a singles match on the November 14, 2008 episode of SmackDown when The Great Khali interfered and distracted MVP.
-His first loss in the character was against WWE Champion Edge on the December 5, 2008 episode of SmackDown.
+His first loss in the character was against WWE Champion Edge on the December 5, 2008, episode of SmackDown.
+He wrestled in house shows until March 2009.
 He was inexplicably absent from WWE action until WrestleMania XXVI, where he took part in the 26 Man Battle Royal match, which was won by Yoshi Tatsu.
 On April 22, 2010, WWE released Funaki, ending his 12-year stint with the company.

-Independent circuit (2010–2014)
+Return to Japan and Independent circuit (2010–2015)

 After his WWE release, Pro Wrestling Zero1 announced they had signed Funaki to return to Japan and team with his former student Ikuto Hidaka.

 On December 4, 2010, San Antonio, Texas–based Branded Outlaw Wrestling (BOW) announced that it had reached a working agreement with Funaki to host his new professional wrestling school, named the Funaki Dojo.
 The school's first class started on January 15, 2011.

 On December 6, 2013, at TNA One Night Only: World Cup of Wrestling, as a part of Team International, Funaki and Petey Williams lost to Team Aces & Eights' DOC and Knux.

+On December 6, 2014, Funaki worked for the Japanese Pro Wrestling Noah promotion, teaming with Scotty 2 Hotty and Super Crazy in a six-man tag team match, where they defeated Pesadilla, Yoshinari Ogawa and Zack Sabre Jr., with Scotty 2 Hotty pinning Pesadilla for the win.

+Funaki wrestled his last matches in Japan for Dradition Pro-Wrestling in October 2015, retiring from wrestling.

-Return to WWE
+Return to WWE (2011-present)

 Sporadic appearances (2011–2016)

 Funaki cameoed for WWE as a special guest referee during their house shows in Japan in 2011 and 2013.

 Funaki made a special appearance in a video as a translator for Kenta's first WWE interview with Renee Young.
 In September, Funaki returned to WWE's developmental program NXT to feud with The Ascension alongside Kenta, who was now going by the name Hideo Itami.